ibotty/apt-repo-update-action/README.md

 **git_push_branch**

 Git repo branch to push to.
-Defaults to "master" if not specified.
+Defaults to "main" if not specified.

 **repo_supported_arch**